top of page

 Game screenshot showing a schoolbus with empty seats and varying numbers of monsters to pick up at different bus stops around.

-Pick up as many monsters in as few trips as possible!
+This math game asks kids to pick up as many monsters in as few trips as possible!

 Monster Schoolbus